ARCK TEAM

 Reyn Ricafort

 Reyn Ricafort is a Filipino-American playwright, dramaturg, actor, and theater administrator based in Boston, MA.
 His play The Year It Stops was a finalist for the 2025 Miranda Family Fellowship Summit Presentation with the help of Pregones/PRTT.
 Reyn is a 2023 Miranda Family Fellow and holds a B.S. in Theater from Skidmore College.
-In addition to creating meaningful and compelling theater, Reyn helps other artists achieve their vision by being a steward and a staunch supporter of the arts.
-To Reyn, being a part of ARCK’s team means upholding the organization’s conviction that art is important because it makes us better people, making equitable access to the arts a worthy cause.
+Utilizing his background in dramatic and embodied storytelling, Reyn hopes to uplift ARCK’s messaging through compelling media that tells the company’s story and raises awareness about its mission.

 Harlie Williams